NYPL-publicdomain/mansion-maniac/README.md

 That means more than 187,000 items free to use without restriction!
 But we know that 180K of anything is a lot to get your head around — so as a way to introduce you to these collections and inspire new works, NYPL Labs developed a suite of projects and tools to help you explore the vast collections and dive deep into specific ones.

-Go forth & re-use; apply for our Remix Residency; and let us know what you made with the #nyplpd hashtag.
+Go forth & reuse; apply for our Remix Residency; and let us know what you made with the #nyplpd hashtag.
 For more info, links to our projects and more, visit:

 - [More about our public domain release](http://publicdomain.nypl.org)
 - Remix Residency